U.S. crude, fuel stocks fall in hurricane-affected week -EIA - NewsBreak

 U.S. crude, fuel stocks fall in hurricane-affected week -EIA

-Sept 9 (Reuters) - U.S. crude and fuel stocks all slumped last week, as Hurricane Ida shut most of the country's offshore production and numerous refineries, the Energy Information Administration said on Thursday.
+(Reuters) -U.S. crude and fuel stocks all slumped last week, as Hurricane Ida shut most of the country’s offshore production and numerous refineries, the Energy Information Administration said on Thursday.

 Analysts had anticipated a sharp fall in inventories across all major categories, as offshore platforms were unable to deliver crude to the U.S. mainland, and as several refiners ceased operations.
 Roughly three-quarters of Gulf of Mexico offshore production is still closed.